wswartzendruber/hlg-tools/README.md

 ## Determine MaxCLL

-The first thing we're after is the movie's MaxCLL properity.
+The first thing we're after is the movie's MaxCLL property.
 According to specification, each HDR10 video stream is supposed to have a single, fixed value for this.
 However, I have found that at least one movie has two different MaxCLL values, one for the 20th Century Fox intro and another for the rest of the stream.
 I am, of course, referring to our example movie.